How to Sell Antiques Online on eBay

 What Exactly Qualifies as an Antique?

 Before you can sell your items and classify them as antique, you must understand how an item is determined to be antique and what the word means.
 Webster's Dictionary defines an antique as, "a collectible object such as a piece of furniture or work of art that has a high value because of its considerable age."
-According to Antique's HQ, in the antique trade, the term refers to objects more than 100 years old.
-Vintage items are considered 20 years old.
-Generally speaking, vintage refers to items from the years 1960-1979, and retro refers to the years 1950-1950.
+According to Antiques HQ, in the antique trade, the term refers to objects more than 100 years old.
+Items begin to be considered vintage at 20 years old.
+Generally speaking, vintage often refers to items from the years 1960-1979, and retro refers to the years 1950-1960.
 Using the correct keyword for your antiques is very important, as you want to match your item with buyer searches, and you don't want to be reported for misclassifying your item.

 What Types Sell the Best?